-Staff Comment: As presently defined the amount of buffer area reduced along the western side of the stream and Wetland A (5,800 square feet) shall be added to the standard buffer along the eastern side of Wetland A (12,200 square feet).
+Staff Comment: As presently defined the amount of buffer area reduced along the eastern side of Wetland A (12,802 square feet) shall be added to the standard buffer along the western side of Wetland A (12,802 square feet).
 There shall be no loss of total buffer area through averaging.

-E. For Category III and IV wetlands with habitat scores less than five points for habitat function based on the Washington State Wetland Rating System for

-Western Washington: 2014 update, as amended, the minimum buffer width at any point will not be less than fifty percent of the widths established after the categorization is done and any buffer adjustments applied in accordance with this chapter.
+E. For Category III and IV wetlands with habitat scores less than five points for habitat function based on the Washington State Wetland Rating System for Western Washington: 2014 update, as amended, the minimum buffer width at any point will not be less than fifty percent of the widths established after the categorization is done and any buffer adjustments applied in accordance with this chapter.